Committee Membership & Terms of Reference

 Will Naylor

-The Committee must have at a minimum of 3 seats, with a majority being Trustees.
-The Committee may co-opt committee members who have relevant experience and an independent view point.
-No member of the Finance Committee (should one be established) shall be permitted to serve on the Audit & Risk Committee, but may be invited to attend meetings at the request of the Chair, to answer questions on the work of the Finance Committee, as a matter of clarity and understanding.
+No member of the Finance and General Purposes Committee shall be permitted to serve on the Audit & Risk Committee; but may be invited to attend meetings at the request of the Chair, to answer questions on the work of the Finance and General Purposes Committee, for matters of clarity and understanding.

 Terms of reference